Hiking Hole In The Wall - panoramic view

 Description

-The Hole In The Wall near Port Alberni is one of Vancouver Island's more unusual landmarks — a perfectly circular opening bored through solid rock that stops most visitors in their tracks the first time they see it.
-What makes it especially interesting is its backstory: the opening was originally part of an old water pipeline system, and over time it's been reclaimed by the landscape and transformed into something that feels almost mythological.
-It's the kind of place that makes you do a double take, because the precision of that round hole looks almost too deliberate to be accidental — and in a way, it was.
+The Hole In The Wall near Port Alberni is one of Vancouver Island's more unusual landmarks — a perfectly round opening bored through solid rock that stops most people in their tracks the first time they see it.
+What makes it especially interesting is its backstory: the opening was originally part of an old water pipeline system, and over time it's been reclaimed as a natural curiosity and a genuine destination in its own right.
+It's the kind of place that feels like a discovery even when you know exactly where you're going.

 Getting There

-The trailhead is located off Highway 4, the main corridor that connects Port Alberni to the island's west coast communities like Tofino and Ucluelet.
-If you're already making that drive — and it's one of the better drives on the island — Hole In The Wall is an easy stop to work into your itinerary without any significant detour.
-The highway access keeps things simple, and the trailhead doesn't require navigating a maze of logging roads to reach it.
+The trailhead is located off Highway 4, the main corridor connecting Port Alberni to the island's west coast communities like Tofino and Ucluelet.
+If you're already making that drive, this is an easy stop to work into your itinerary — no significant detour required.
+The highway access keeps things straightforward, and the trail itself starts without much fuss.

 The Trail

-The area around the formation has enough space to sit down, have a snack, and take your time.
-It doesn't feel rushed or crowded in the way that some easily accessible landmarks can, and the forest setting gives the spot a quiet, unhurried atmosphere.
+The area around the formation has enough space to sit down, have something to eat, and take your time.
+There's no pressure to move on quickly, and the setting rewards a slower pace.

 Recommended gear for this trail